nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MF_HARVEST.md

 # Collecting the Harvest

+## Setup

+Have a terminal window open and change directory to `~/workspace/modern-farm`.

+Run `npm start test` to start the automated testing task.

+## Harvesting Instructions

 1. Create a `scripts/harvester.js` module.
 1. In this module, define and export a `harvestPlants` function.
 1. The `harvestPlants` function must accept the plants array as input.